oeloeloel/forked/app/story.md

 ```
 ## My Birth {#birth}

-My story begins on the day of my birth, though I do not remember much of that momentous occasion.
+My story begins on the day of my birth, though I do not remember much of that occasion.

 My mother has never discussed it with me.
 Being a typical crocodile of the West African species, she is not much for conversation.
 ```